 - Now Python can take this newly minted object and assign it to the thing variable for me to work with.

 That's the basics of how Python does this "mini-import" when you call a class like a function.
-Remember that this is not giving you the class, but instead it is using the class as a blueprint for how to build a copy of that type of thing.
+Remember that this is not giving you the class, but instead is using the class as a blueprint for building a copy of that type of thing.

 - Classes are like blueprints or definitions for creating new mini-modules.